microsoft/aici/README.md

 with token generation.

 AICI is meant to run both locally and in the cloud, including multi-tenant LLM deployments.
+Guidance, LMQL, and other LLM control libraries are expected to run on top of AICI.

 AICI is a prototype, designed and built at [Microsoft Research](https://www.microsoft.com/en-us/research/).